The Italian had originally been handed the long punishment for his part in the match-fixing scandal while in charge of Siena in the 2010-11 season.

-The coach’s lawyers were able to convince the TNAS court that the ban should be reduced after the initial failed attempt at getting him acquitted of the charges.
-This means he will now be able to return to action for Juve’s clash with Palermo on Dec.
-9, one day after his ban expires and 16 games into the 2012-13 campaign.
+This means he will now be able to return to action for Juve’s clash with Palermo on December 9, one day after his ban expires and 16 match-days into the 2012-13 campaign.